[ login ]

 There are a few features of this default layout that make it very easy to use and customize:

-• The {{=auth.navbar(...)}} displays a welcome to the current user and links to auth functions like login, logout, register, change password, etc. depending on context.
-It is placed in a {{try:}}...{{except:pass}} in case auth is undefined.
+• The {{=auth.navbar(...)}} displays a welcome to the current user and links to the auth functions like login, logout, register, change password, etc. depending on context. auth.navbar is a helper factory and its output can be manipulated as any other helper.
+It is placed in an expression to check for auth definition, the expression evaluates to '' in case auth is undefined.

-• The {{=MENU(response.menu) displays the menu structure as <ul>...</ul>.
+• The {{=MENU(response.menu)}} displays the menu structure as <ul>...</ul>.

 • {{include}} is replaced by the content of the extending view when the page is rendered.